tanghui315/speakr-app/README.md

     ```

 2.  **Create a Configuration (`.env`) File:**
     Your choice here depends on which transcription method you want to use.
+See the [API Endpoint Requirements](#api-endpoint-requirements) section above for details on what endpoints each service must implement.
 Create a new file named `.env` and paste one of the following templates into it.

-    *   **Option A: Standard API (e.g., OpenAI, local API)**
+    *   **Option A: Standard Whisper API Method**
-        This is the simplest method.
+        Uses the `/audio/transcriptions` endpoint.
+This is the simplest method and works with OpenAI, OpenRouter, local APIs, and other providers implementing the OpenAI Whisper API format.

         ```dotenv
-        # --- Text Generation Model (for summaries, titles, etc.) ---
+        # --- Text Generation Model (uses /chat/completions endpoint) ---
         TEXT_MODEL_BASE_URL=https://openrouter.ai/api/v1
         TEXT_MODEL_API_KEY=your_openrouter_api_key
         TEXT_MODEL_NAME=openai/gpt-4o-mini

-        # --- Transcription Service (OpenAI Whisper API) ---
+        # --- Transcription Service (uses /audio/transcriptions endpoint) ---
         TRANSCRIPTION_BASE_URL=https://api.openai.com/v1
         TRANSCRIPTION_API_KEY=your_openai_api_key
         WHISPER_MODEL=whisper-1